-The president is largely responsible for the maintenance of existing institutional resources; he has ultimate managerial responsibility for a large area of nonacademic activities, he is responsible for public understanding, and by the nature of his office is the chief spokesman of his institution.
-In these and other areas his work is to plan, to organize, to direct, and to represent.
-The presidential function should receive the general support of board and Faculty.
+The president is largely responsible for the maintenance of existing institutional resources and the creation of new resources; has ultimate managerial responsibility for a large area of nonacademic activities; is responsible for public understanding; and by the nature of the office is the chief person who speaks for the institution.
+In these and other areas the president's work is to plan, to organize, to direct, and to represent.
+The presidential function should receive the general support of board and faculty.